abhishekbhonde/Lightning-Dashboard/README.md

 ---

-Make sure to replace the placeholders with the actual live link and your GitHub username.
+Make sure to update the GitHub repository link as well if necessary.
+The hosted application link should now correctly appear in the markdown.